Al Ittihad Ahli of Aleppo SC: Stabilization and gradual success (2017–present)

-Financially and infrastructurally stabilized Al-Ittihad finished in second place in the 2017–18 season, after losing a tie-breaker to Al-Jaish with whom they were level on points.
+Financially and infrastructurally stabilized Al-Ittihad Ahli finished in second place in the 2017–18 season, after losing a tie-breaker to Al-Jaish with whom they were level on points.
 They lost to Al-Jaish 0–1 as league vice-champions in the 2018 Syrian Super Cup.

-In the 2018–19 season, they participated as Syrian runners-up in the group stage of the 2019 AFC Cup.
-Unfortunately, the team managed only one positive result, a 0–0 draw with Al-Najma.
+In the 2018–19 season, Al-Ittihad Ahli participated as Syrian runners-up in the group stage of the 2019 AFC Cup.
+The team achieved only one positive result, a 0–0 draw with Al-Najma.
 They lost the other matches with Al-Jazeera SC and Kuwait SC.

-In the 2019–20 and 2020–21 seasons, the Al-Ittihad finished sixth and eighth respectively in the Syrian Premier League.
-Therefore, due to the negative results, the club management gradually dismissed the coaches Ahmad Hawash and Artur Bernardes.
+In the 2019–20 and 2020–21 seasons, the Al-Ittihad Ahli finished sixth and eighth respectively in the Syrian Premier League.
+Therefore, due to the negative results, the club management gradually dismissed the coaches Ahmed Haouache and Artur Bernardes.
 A new Croatian coach, Igor Tkalčević, came in their place, but the results of the football team did not improve, as they were only playing for survival in the league until the spring of 2022.

 The situation culminated in the resignation of the long-time chairman of the club Bassel Hamwi in March 2022, who was replaced by the new chairman Rasen Martini and the new coach Maher Bahri.
-The team, stabilized financially and in play, ended up in fifth place in the SPL.
-In the same 2021–22 season, Al-Ahli achieved historic success, after defeating Al-Hurriya and Al-Jaish, the team reached the final of the Syrian Cup, beating Al-Wathba SC 4–3 on penalties.
+The team, stabilized financially and in play, ended up in fifth place in the league.
+In the same 2021–22 season, Al-Ittihad Ahli achieved historic success, after defeating Al-Hurriya and Al-Jaish, the team reached the final of the Syrian Cup, beating Al-Wathba SC 4–3 on penalties.

+In 2022, the Syrian General Sports Federation approved the club's name change to Al-Ittihad Ahli of Aleppo SC which having its name recognised as Al-Ittihad Ahli, inspired by the club's original name Halab Al-Ahli Club; following pleas by the fans to restore the club's original name.

 Stadiums

-Al-Ittihad's original home ground since the early 1950s was the Aleppo Municipal Stadium which is considered one of the most historic stadiums in Syria.
+Al-Ittihad Ahli's original home ground since the early 1950s was the Aleppo Municipal Stadium which is considered one of the most historic stadiums in Syria.
 At the beginning of the 1990s the club moved to the newly built Al-Hamadaniah Stadium.
 After the inauguration of the Aleppo International Stadium in 2007, the club decided to play their home games at the Syrian league and AFC competitions in the modern stadium which can host around 53,000 spectators.
 Al-Hamadaniah Stadium is still used as an alternative venue.

 Training facilities

 The training grounds of al-Ittihad are located in the al-Shahbaa district of Aleppo.
 The complex is home to the Al-Ittihad Stadium with a capacity of 10,000 spectators, a nearby indoor training pitch and many other small pitches.
-There are also two basketball courts, an outdoor swimming pool, a restaurant, conference rooms and offices.

 Supporters and rivalries

-Al-Ittihad are rivals with fellow Aleppine clubs Hurriya, Al-Jalaa, Al-Herafyeen, Ouroube and Al-Yarmouk.
-In addition to the city's rivals, the biggest rival are the Al-Wahda SC and Al-Karamah SC with whom the club plays the Syrian derby El Clásico.
-Their ultras group, formed before 2009, is called "Red Devils of Aleppo".
+Al-Ittihad Ahli are rivals with fellow Aleppine clubs Hurriya, Al-Jalaa, Al-Herafyeen, Ouroube and Al-Yarmouk.